 Making History

-"As long as there have been black people, there have been black LGBTQ and same-gender-loving people," says David Johnson, executive director of the National Black Justice Coalition (Aviles and Jax, 2020).
+"As long as there have been Black people, there have been Black LGBTQ and same-gender-loving people," says David Johnson, executive director of the National Black Justice Coalition (Aviles, Jao and Sopelsa, 2020).

 The fact is, we can't tell the African American story--or the American story--without understanding the contributions of Black LGBTQ+ persons.
 But racism, homophobia and transphobia have often obscured the identities and accomplishments of groundbreaking pioneers such as the choreographer Alvin Ailey, transgender rights activist Miss Major Griffin-Gracy and Chicago Mayor Lori Lightfoot.